squid-cache/squid-cache.github.io/Features/IPv6.rst

  * SquidConf:external_acl_type flags 'ipv4' or 'ipv6'
  * SquidConf:tcp_outgoing_address magic ACL's
  * CIDR is required - that brand spanking new concept (from 1993).
+ * '''localhost''' has two IP addresses.

 == Fine Tuning IPv6 Performance ==

  * DNS works best and fastest through the internal resolver built into squid.
 Check that your configure options do not disable it.

  * IPv6 links still may have some tunnel lag.
 Squid can benefit most from a fast link, so test the various tunnel methods and brokers available for speed.
 This is a good idea in general for your IPv6 experience.
 Go with native routing as soon as your upstream can supply it.
+Squid-3.1.16 and later provide SquidConf:dns_v4_first directive to avoid the worst cases of tunnel lag.
+Enable this only if you have to.

  * A single listening port '''SquidConf:http_port 3128''' is less resource hungry than one for each IPv4 and IPv6.
-Also, its fully compatible with IPv6 auto-configuration.
+Also, its fully compatible with IPv6 auto-configuration and link-local addressed peers.

- * Splitting the listening ports on input mode (standard, tproxy, intercept, accel) is better than mixing two modes on one port.
+ * Splitting the listening ports on input mode (standard, tproxy, intercept, accel, ssl-bump) is better than mixing two modes on one port.
 The most current Squid now require this splitting.

  * Squid can already cope with bad or inaccessible IPs.
 This can be improved by tuning the SquidConf:connect_timeout and SquidConf:dns_timeout down to a few seconds.